barracudanetworks/forkdaemon-php/README.md

 ## Features
 -   Easy management of PHP forks
+-   Return result of children by callback or polling parent for results
 -   Splitting work units into buckets
 -   Preforking callbacks to manage resources before forking
 -   Dynamic setting of number of children / work per child